Invensys seen in play despite bid talks ending

-Responding to a report that said Invensys had received an approach from Emerson Electric Co, the UK group confirmed on Thursday it had received a "highly preliminary" approach from the U.S. company but said discussions had ended.
+Responding to a report that said Invensys had received an approach from Emerson Electric Co (EMR.N), the UK group confirmed on Thursday it had received a "highly preliminary" approach from the U.S. company but said discussions had ended.

 "Furthermore there are no other discussions taking place in relation to an offer for the group," it said.